hugazo/vue-firebase-template/README.md

 - State Management via Pinia 🍍
 - Component Auto Import
 - Naive UI as UI Framework
+- Auto Import & Automatic Tree Shaking - No more `import ref from 'vue'`!!!!
+- @vueuse installed and auto imported by default.

 ## Also With VsCode: